Storing an Emergency Supply of Water

 How should I store water?

 Use clean containers of heavy, opaque plastic with screw-on caps.
 The American Red Cross suggests clean plastic soft drink bottles (it's very difficult to clean them), food-grade plastic containers or drums.
-Don't re-use plastic milk containers, since they are very difficult to clean completely and can contaminate your stored water.
+Don't re-use plastic milk containers, since they are extremely difficult to clean completely and can contaminate your stored water.
 There are a number of commercial water storage containers available designed for storing drinking water.

 Where should I store water?